Yemen

 RECENT DEVELOPMENTS:

-Since 19 November Houthi forces in Yemen have been attacking commercial vessels in the Red Sea, including firing missiles and drones and arbitrarily detaining civilian crew members.
+Since 19 November 2023 Houthi forces in Yemen have been attacking commercial vessels in the Red Sea, including firing missiles and drones and arbitrarily detaining civilian crew members.
 In response, the US and UK have launched airstrikes across multiple parts of Yemen since 9 January.
-According to the Yemen Data Project, at least 31 air raids occurred throughout January with no civilian casualties reported.
+According to the Yemen Data Project, over 200 airstrikes have occurred since then, with 74 civilian casualties reported.
 The UNSC adopted a resolution on 10 January demanding Houthi forces immediately cease these attacks and acknowledging the right of member states to defend their vessels from attacks in accordance with international law.
 The Houthis have not presented any evidence to demonstrate that the targeted ships constituted legitimate military objects.

-Prior to the Red Sea attacks, Saudi officials and Houthi leadership engaged in negotiations brokered by Oman, as well as UN Special Envoy Grundberg, agreeing in December 2023 to preliminary steps toward a ceasefire.
-Political negotiations thus far have not included affected communities, including victim and survivor communities, as well as certain parties to the conflict, minority groups and women.
-In July over 60 Yemeni civil society organizations released the Yemen Declaration for Justice and Reconciliation, in which they set forth their common vision for achieving justice and reconciliation in post-conflict Yemen.
+Prior to the Red Sea attacks, Saudi officials and Houthi leadership engaged in negotiations brokered by Oman, as well as UN Special Envoy Grundberg, agreeing in December to preliminary steps toward a ceasefire.
+Political negotiations thus far have not included affected communities, including victims and survivors, as well as certain parties to the conflict, minority groups and women.
+In July 2023 over 60 Yemeni civil society organizations released the Yemen Declaration for Justice and Reconciliation, in which they set forth their common vision for achieving justice and reconciliation in post-conflict Yemen.

 Meanwhile, all parties to the conflict continue to perpetrate human rights violations and abuses, including arbitrary detentions, enforced disappearances and torture, as well as likely violations of International Humanitarian Law, including targeting of civilians and denial of humanitarian access.
-Although there has not been a significant escalation in hostilities following the truce expiration, at least 2,140 civilians have been killed or injured since October 2022, as occasional clashes continue across several governorates, including Al Bayda, Shabwah, Marib, Hodeidah and Taizz.
-Ongoing patterns of violations against minority communities, including followers of the Baha’i faith, demonstrate targeted persecution of religious minorities by Houthi security forces.
+Ongoing patterns of violations against minority communities demonstrate targeted persecution of religious minorities by Houthi security forces.

 ANALYSIS: